Terms & Conditions- Betbarter.com

 Our training will include at a minimum:

-• Making all employees aware of how BETBARTER is vulnerable to abuse by criminals laundering the proceeds of crime or by terrorists financing their activities;
+- • Making all employees aware of how Betbarter vulnerable to abuse by criminals laundering the proceeds of crime or by terrorists financing their activities;

 The MLRO is responsible for ensuring that everyone is informed of changes in anti-money laundering or anti-terrorist financing legislation, policies and procedures, and current developments in money laundering or terrorist activity financing schemes particularly relevant to their jobs.